 Understanding How Prior Knowledge Influences Memory in Older Adults

 Umanath, S. & Marsh, E.J.
 (2014).
 Perspectives on Psychological Science, 9, 408-426.

 See all related publications →

 Endel Tulving distinguishes event-related memories from knowledge using a number of characteristics (Tulving, 1972, 1983), especially privileging the sense of “reliving,” or mental time travel back to an event.
-As part of a push for fundamental theoretical change in our conception of explicit memory (Rubin & Umanath, 2015), we have begun to explore what gives rise to reliving, such as memory of an event’s spatial layout — the orientation of objects and placement of people and actions within the event (Rubin, Deffler & Umanath, under review).
+As part of a push for fundamental theoretical change in our conception of explicit memory (Rubin & Umanath, 2015), we have begun to explore what gives rise to reliving, such as memory of an event’s spatial layout — the orientation of objects and placement of people and actions within the event (Rubin, Deffler & Umanath, 2019).
 Much behavioral work remains to be done in understanding what more concrete concepts can be used to define and study memories for events.